Jeff Probyn: New union may give coaches more time to do their job

 The first couple of years are spent getting to know your squad and making the necessary changes to the playing style that you believe gives your team the best shot at winning, which should be followed by a steady progress of improving results.

-The problem with a professional game where there is and relegation is that, generally speaking, there is no long term view.
+The problem with a professional game where there is promotion and is that, generally speaking, there is no long term view.

 It’s an all or nothing approach where winning is everything and must be achieved instantly, if not a new coach is brought in and is expected to turn around a sinking ship normally without very much time or money.